tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### editable `boolean`

-Indicates whether editing is enabled/disabled.
+If set to true the user would be able to edit the data to which the grid is bound to.
+By default editing is disabled.Can be set to a string ("inline", "incell" or "popup") to specify the editing mode.
+The default editing mode is "incell".Can be set to a JavaScript object which represents the editing configuration.
 Further configuration is available via [kendo:grid-editable](#kendo-grid-editable).

 #### Example
     <kendo:grid editable="editable">